Rainwater harvesting: Cost-effectiveness

 Although standard RWH systems can provide a water source to developing regions facing poverty, the average cost for an RWH setup can be costly depending on the type of technology used.
 Governmental aid and NGOs can assist communities facing poverty by providing the materials and education necessary to develop and maintain RWH setups.

 Some studies show that rainwater harvesting is a widely applicable solution for water scarcity and other multiple usages, owing to its cost-effectiveness and eco-friendliness.
 Constructing new substantial, centralized water supply systems, such as dams, is prone to damage local ecosystems, generates external social costs, and has limited usages, especially in developing countries or impoverished communities.
 On the other hand, installing rainwater harvesting systems is verified by a number of studies to provide local communities a sustainable water source, accompanied by other various benefits, including protection from flood and control of water runoff, even in poor regions.
 Rainwater harvesting systems that do not require major construction or periodic maintenance by a professional from outside the community are more friendly to the environment and more likely to benefit the local people for a longer period of time.
 Thus, rainwater harvesting systems that could be installed and maintained by local people have bigger chances to be accepted and used by more people.

 The usage of in-situ technologies can reduce investment costs in rainwater harvesting.
 In-situ technologies for rainwater harvesting could be a feasible option for rural areas since less material is required to construct them.
 They can provide a reliable water source that can be utilized to expand agricultural outputs.
 Above-ground tanks can collect water for domestic use; however, such units can be unaffordable to people in poverty.

 Limitations

-Rainwater harvesting is a widely used method of storing rainwater in the countries presenting with drought characteristics.
+Rainwater harvesting is a widely used method of storing rainwater in countries presenting with drought characteristics.
 Several pieces of research have derived and developed different criteria and techniques to select suitable sites for harvesting rainwater.
 Some research was identified and selected suitable sites for the potential erection of dams, as well as derived a model builder in ArcMap 10.4.1.
 The model combined several parameters, such as slope, runoff potential, land cover/use, stream order, soil quality, and hydrology to determine the suitability of the site for harvesting rainwater.

 Harvested water from RWH systems can be minimal during below-average precipitation in arid urban regions such as the Middle East.
 RWH is useful for developing areas as it collects water for irrigation and domestic purposes.
 However, the gathered water should be adequately filtered to ensure safe drinking.